colemanjj/Spudnik-07/README.md

 I recommend that you build the device on a solderless breadboard first and make sure everything is running before soldering it onto a perma-proto breadboard.
-So far this has been constructed on a solderless breadboard which was then stuck to the top f a drone with double-sided outdoor carpet tape.
+So far this unit has been constructed only on a solderless breadboard which was then stuck to the top f a drone with double-sided outdoor carpet tape.

 # Credits:
 Construction of this unit would not have been possible without the ideas, code and quidance of the following sites/people: